Chisomnwa/Traffic_Analysis_and_Prediction/README.md

 # Traffic_Analysis_and_Prediction

-This is an ongoing capstone project by Team SciPy.
-This is our final Capstone Project in the Hamoye 2022 Summer Internship.
+This is a capstone project on Traffic Prediction by Team SciPy.
+This is our final Capstone Project in the Hamoye Data Science Summer 2022 Internship.

 # Introduction